minmon98/convertMoneyUnit/README.md

 ### Introduction

 convertMoneyUnit is an application to convert currency money.
-It include 4 simple currency: USD, JPY, VND, EUR
+It include 4 simple currency money: USD, JPY, VND, EUR

 ### Main View